 Projects

 Spendly: This is a local-first AI expense tracking app I built that lets you log expenses just by taking about them.
 It also allow you to chat with a Large Language model(LLM) about your expenses.
-It's currently available on testflight for beta testing.
-I learnt how to implement tool calling, Retrieval Augmented Generation, local-first functionality and so much more while building this app!
+The idea for Spendly rose out of a personal problem - the need to track my expenses.
+What began as an afternoon chat with my friends in my room, is now an app on the App Store.
+That being said, I use Spendly basically everyday and I'm glad I built it.
+I learned a lot while building Spendly, e.g. I learned how to implement tool calling, Retrieval Augmented Generation, local-first functionality and so much more while building this app!
+I also wrote a blog post on the my experience going through the app store review process for this project.
 Below is the tech stack and a list of tools I used:

 - App framework: Expo + React Native